Beluga-lang/Beluga/doc/harpoon/prover-structure.rst

 .. note::

-    Explicitly marked implicit context parameters are not counted for the numeric induction order.
+    Implicit context quantifiers are not counted for the numeric induction order.
 That is, in

     .. code-block:: Beluga